-Students in grades 5 through 8 who do bring cell phones and smart watches to school may use them before or after school only and should silence them and keep them in their lockers during school hours.
+Students in grades five through eight who do bring cell phones, smartwatches, personal audio devices, or electronic readers to school may use them before or after school only and should silence them and keep them in their lockers during school hours.
 Students may not send or receive calls or messages during school hours for any reason.
 Any student who needs to contact parents during the school day may request a pass to the office where a short phone call may be made.
-Cell phones seen during the school day will be confiscated by staff and given to the Dean.
+Cell phones seen, or heard, during the school day will be confiscated by staff and given to the Dean.
 Also see the section on Confiscated Items.